-It is the plate number of President William Ruto's vehicle that he used during the vigorous campaigns in the lead-up to August 9, 2022 presidential election.
+It is the plate number on the vehicle President William Ruto used during the campaigns in the lead-up to the August 9, 2022, presidential election.

 "President Ruto's vehicle of registration plate number KCU 192H has been driven to nearly all villages in every part of the country.
 It has, finally, reached its destination - the State House of Kenya," said a Twitter user.

 Ruto's famous vehicle is a Toyota Lexus LX-570.

 At 11.40 am on Tuesday, while aboard the LX-570, Ruto drove into the Moi International Sports Centre, Kasarani as President-elect, but left in a Toyota Land Cruiser V8, the official vehicle of the President of the Republic of Kenya.